 Connections Student Mentoring Program

-advising them towards the fulfillment of their goals.
+motivating and advising them towards the fulfillment of their goals.

 Mentor Duties and Responsibilities